evidence-dev/evidence/sites/docs/docs/introduction.md

 Evidence is a web framework for data analysts.
 It's a modern alternative to drag-and-drop BI tools.

 Evidence enables analysts to build automated reports, analysis and tools that feel like they came from the graphics department at a top-tier publication.

-All with just SQL and markdown.
+All with SQL and markdown.

 ## How does it work?

-<img src='/img/how-it-works-transparent.png' max-width='30px'/>

 In Evidence, pages are just markdown files.
 When you write SQL statements inside those files, Evidence runs it against your data warehouse.

+<img src='/img/how-it-works-transparent.png' max-width='30px'/>

-Evidence has a rich library of chart and components.
+Evidence has a rich library of [chart and components](/features/charts/examples).

-Evidence supports loops, conditional logic, parameterized pages, tests and more.
+Evidence supports [loops](/features/advanced/templating#loops), [conditional logic](http://localhost:4567/features/advanced/templating#conditionals), [parameterized pages](/features/advanced/parameterized-pages), tests and more.

 ## Who is it for?
 Evidence is built for analysts - not web developers.
 The only skills you need to get started are the ability to write SQL and markdown.